gudata/scaffold_pico/README.md

       --fields name:string

 # Known Issues
+If you can't start scaffold_pico you might need to update your bundler

+    gem update bundler

 Help please: For some of the generated models/views there are extra blank links.
 It would be great if someone knows how to parse the erb and skip the new lines

 It would be great if someone wants to make a pull request for erb output